PDFSage/deepseek_cli/DOCUMENTATION.md

      invocations that do not execute a shell command surface as Rich progress spinners with elapsed time, mirroring modern coding CLIs.
    - If the assistant returns plain text, echo it to stdout and terminate successfully.
    4. If `max_steps` is reached without a final reply, print guidance suggesting a rerun or transcript inspection.

    Verbose mode (`--quiet` absent) prints debug information to stderr describing the active step, last message size, and tool invocations to help users understand the agent’s reasoning process.
+   Regardless of verbose settings, the stdout console now receives Claude/Codex-style breadcrumbs:
+   `BreadcrumbLogger` surfaces plan refreshes, worker step boundaries, and the start/end of every tool invocation (with lightweight argument and result summaries).
+This mirrors the autopilot feeds from other coding CLIs and keeps users informed even when the verbose stream is suppressed.

 ## Configuration Subcommands (`handle_config`)
 `deepseek config show` reads the stored JSON and optionally redacts the API key before printing.